+(4) Embedding graph $\mathcal{G_E}$: since we encode attribute and object labels with word embeddings, it is natural to consider that two nodes are connected if the distance between their word embeddings is lower than a threshold.
+Motivated by \cite{henaff2015deep}, we compute $A\left(i,j\right)$ of the embedding graph by a Gaussian diffusion kernel:

-where $Z_{i}^0$ and $Z_{j}^0$ are the $i$-th and $j$-th rows of $Z^0$, and $\sigma$ is a hyper-parameter.
+where $z_{i}^0$ and $z_{j}^0$ are the $i$-th and $j$-th rows of $Z^0$, and $s$ is a hyper-parameter.
+For simplicity, it is set to 1.
 However, due to the inaccurate semantic correlations caused by the introduction of the word embedding model, there could be some noisy connections.
-Thus, we binarize $A$ in Eq. \ref{eq_embed} to be a 0-1 matrix to filter out the noisy connections:
+Thus, we binarize $A$ in Eq.~\ref{eq_embed} to be a 0-1 matrix to filter out noisy connections:

-where $\mathcal{I}$ is the indicator function, and $t$ is a threshold value.
-In the experiment, we observe that the sparse random graph consistently performs better than other graphs.
+where $\mathcal{I}$ is the indicator function, outputting 1 if $A\left(i,j\right)>t$ holds and 0 otherwise. $t$ is a threshold value, which is set to 0.9.
+A larger threshold means a sparser graph.
+In the experiments (Section \ref{sec_graph_relation}), we observe that the sparse random graph consistently performs better than other graphs.
 Therefore, we use the sparse random graph throughout the paper if not specified.

-The following layer takes the previous layer feature matrix $Z^l\in\mathbb{R}^{N\times d_l}$ and the adjacency matrix $A$ (where $d_l$ indicates the dimensionality of node representations) as inputs, and it outputs the updated node representations $Z^{l+1}\in\mathbb{R}^{N\times d_{l+1}}$.
-Specifically, the propagation rule of the $l$-th layer is defined as:
+\textbf{Node representation updating.} The following layer takes the previous layer feature matrix $Z^l\in\mathbb{R}^{N\times d_l}$ and the adjacency matrix $A$ (where $d_l$ denotes the dimensionality of node representations in the $l$-th layer of GCN) as inputs, and it outputs the updated node representations $Z^{l+1}\in\mathbb{R}^{N\times d_{l+1}}$.
+Specifically, the propagation rule \cite{kipf2016semi-supervised} of the $l$-th layer is defined as:

-where $\hat{A}$ is the normalized adjacency matrix, $W^l$ is layer-specific learnable parameters and $f(\cdot)$ represents an activation function, which is acted by the LeakyReLU \cite{Maas2013RectifierNI} in our experiments.
+where $\hat{A}$ is the normalized adjacency matrix, $W^l$ is layer-specific learnable parameters and $f(\cdot)$ represents the non-linear activation function ReLU.
 For the last layer, the output of the GCN is $Z\in\mathbb{R}^{N\times k}$, where $k$ denotes the dimensionality of the common latent space.